slimgroup/JUDI4Cloud.jl/README.md

 - `pool_name`  is the of the batch pool of nodes
 - `verbose` controls [AzureClusterlessHPC](https://github.com/microsoft/AzureClusterlessHPC.jl)'s verbosity
 - `nthreads` defines the number of OpenMP threads to use on each node
+- `gpu` whether to use (Nvidia) gpu for the propagators via openacc.
+You will need to specify a GPU VM.

 ## Examples